-For the three months ended April 30, 2009, Finance charges and other included a non-cash increase in the fair value our Interests in securitized assets of \$1.4 million, reflecting primarily a lower risk premium included in the discount rate inputs during the quarter ended April 30, 2009.
-Based on a review of the changes in market risk premiums during the three months ended April 30, 2009, and discussions with its investment bankers and financial advisors, the Company estimated that a market participant would require a risk premium that was approximately 250 basis points less than was previously utilized.
-As a result, the Company decreased the weighted average discount rate input from 30.0% at January 31, 2009, to 27.4% at April 30, 2009, after reflecting a 2 basis point decrease in the risk-free interest rate included in the discount rate input.
-These changes, along with other input changes, contributed to the increase in fair value for the three month period ended April 30, 2009 (see reconciliation of the balance of Interests in securitized assets below).
-The changes in fair value resulted in an increase in Income before income taxes of \$1.4 million, an increase in net income of \$0.9 million, and increased basic and diluted earnings per share by \$0.04, for the three months ended April 30, 2009.
+For the three and six months ended July 31, 2009, Finance charges and other included a non-cash increase in the fair value our Interests in securitized assets of \$0.1 million and \$1.5 million, respectively, reflecting primarily a lower risk premium included in the discount rate inputs during the six months ended July 31, 2009.
+Based on a review of the changes in market risk premiums during the six months ended July 31, 2009, and discussions with its investment bankers and financial advisors, the Company estimated that a market participant would require a risk premium that was approximately 200 basis points less than was utilized at April 30, 2009, and 450 basis points less than was utilized at January 31, 2009.
+As a result, the Company decreased the weighted average discount rate input from 30.0% at January 31, 2009 to 27.4% at April 30, 2009, and to 25.5% at July 31, 2009, after reflecting a 2 basis point decrease in the risk-free interest rate included in the discount rate input at April 30, 2009, and a further 1 basis point decrease at July 31, 2009.
+These changes, partially offset by changes in the funding mix inputs utilized and other input changes which decreased the fair value, resulted in an increase in fair value for the six month period ended July 31, 2009 (see reconciliation of the balance of interests in securitized assets below).
+The changes in fair value resulted in an increase in Income before taxes of \$0.1 million and \$1.5 million, an increase in hasic and diluted earnings per share of \$0.04 for the six months ended July 31, 2009.

-If a market participant were to require a return on investment that is 10% higher than estimated in the Company's calculation, the fair value of its interests in securitized assets would be decreased by \$4.0 million as of April 30, 2009.
-The Company will continue to monitor financial market conditions and, each quarter, as it reassesses the inputs used may adjust its inputs up or down, including the risk premiums a market participant will use.
-As the financial markets and general economic conditions fluctuate the Company will likely be required to record additional non-cash gains and losses in future periods.
+If a market participant were to require a return on investment that is 10% higher than estimated in the Company's calculation, the fair value of its interest in securitized assets would be decreased by \$3.8 million as of July 31, 2009.
+The Company will continue to monitor financial market conditions and, each quarter, as it reassesses the inputs used, may adjust its inputs up or down, including the risk premiums it estimates a market participant would use.
+As the financial markets and general economic conditions fluctuate, the Company will likely be required to record additional non-cash gains and losses in future periods.

-The following is a reconciliation of the beginning and ending balances of the Interests in securitized assets and the beginning and ending balances of the servicing liability for the three months ended April 30, 2008 and 2009 (in thousands):
+The following is a reconciliation of the beginning and ending balances of the Interests in securitized assets and the beginning and ending balances of the servicing liability for the three months ended July 31, 2008 and 2009 (in thousands):